 Because of this, increasing your iron intake during your period and ensuring a healthy level of iron intake in your regular diet can help you avoid iron deficiency and the added complications it brings.

 Research also suggests that increased iron intake may help lower your risk of experiencing menstrual pain and heavy bleeding.
-This was supported by a cross-sectional study of women in Spain.
+A cross-sectional study of women in Spain supported this.

 Keeping levels of oxidative stress low may help regulate your menstrual cycle.
 Observational research has consistently shown positive associations between B vitamin intake, fertility, and a lower risk of experiencing symptoms like pain during menstruation.